Perceptual error optimization for Monte Carlo rendering: Related Work

 \subsection{Perceptual error assessment in rendering}

-Although substantial progress in the study of the HVS is continuously being made, what is well understood is mostly the early stages of the visual pathways from the eye optics, through the retina, to the visual cortex.
-This limits the scope of existing computational models of the HVS that are used in imaging and computer graphics.
-Such models should additionally be computationally efficient and generalize over simplistic stimuli that have been used in their derivation through psychophysical experiments.
+The study of the human visual system (HVS) is still ongoing, and well understood are mostly the early stages of the visual pathways from the eye optics, through the retina, to the visual cortex.
+This limits the scope of existing HVS computational models used in imaging and graphics.
+Such models should additionally be computationally efficient and generalize over the simplistic stimuli that have been used in their derivation through psychophysical experiments.

 \Paragraph{Contrast sensitivity function}